Gauss Seminars in Criticism: Michael Hardt

 Michael Hardt, Duke University

-The Gauss Seminar in Criticism for Fall 2019 will be presented by Michael Hardt, Professor of Literature at Duke University.
-His visit, under the general title of “Globalization and resistance,” will comprise a public lecture on Tuesday, October 15 and a seminar on Wednesday, October 16, which is open to members of the Princeton University community (RSVPs only for the seminar will be accepted on October 1, 2019 and after, until full).
+The second Gauss Seminar in Criticism for Fall 2019 will be presented by Michael Hardt, Professor of Literature at Duke University.
+His visit, under the general title of “Globalization and Resistance,” will comprise a public lecture on Tuesday, October 15 and a seminar on Wednesday, October 16, which is open to members of the Princeton University community.
+(RSVPs only for the seminar will be accepted on October 1, 2019 and after, until full).

 Tuesday, October 15, 5:00 PM – Betts Auditorium